 4) Choose whole grains

 While their refined counterparts are more commonplace, whole grains offer a wealth of health benefits as well as versatility and flavor.
 Whole grains haven't been stripped of their bran and germ, the most nutritious part of the grain, providing you with more vitamins, minerals, even protein.
 They're excellent sources of fiber, which helps combat cardiovascular disease, and other chronic ailments.
-Turn to page 12 to learn about the various kinds of oats.

 5) Snack smart